phetsims/qa/doc/qa-book.md

 * `?dev`: shows bounds of the sim
 * `?colorProfile=projector`: starts sim in projector mode if available
 * `?a11y`: activates any a11y features that are available but not visible
+* `?phetioDebug`: adds/checks for assertions in phetio sims

 ##### Private Query Parameters